Mielek/apim-policy-toolkit/README.md

 ### Writing the test

 Lets create a new `ApiOperationPolicyTests.cs` file in the test project which will be our test class.
-In the test class we need to add reference to the `Mielek.Azure.ApiManagement.PolicyToolkit.Expressions.Context.Mocks` namespace.
+In the test class we need to add reference to the `Mielek.Azure.ApiManagement.PolicyToolkit.Emulator.Expressions` namespace.
 In this namespace the `MockExpressionContext` class is available which is a mock of the `IExpressionContext` interface.